Asset Tracing And Recovery Defence London

 The question is often asked whether it is better to report a fraud to the law enforcement agencies to investigate or whether the victim of fraud should pursue his own civil claim against the perpetrator?

-Our experienced team understands the strategic and multi-layered approach that is required to successfully conduct a case when dealing with issues of civil fraud, asset tracing and asset recovery.
+Our experienced team of asset tracing solicitors in London understands the strategic and multi-layered approach that is required to successfully conduct a case when dealing with issues of civil fraud, asset tracing and asset recovery.

 We have considerable expertise in this area and we work in conjunction with the leading barristers and QCs in the country in this specialist area of law.